-You can help students understand syllables by having them clap the syllables for words as they pronounce them.
-They are able to "feel" the syllables more easily in this way.
+You can help students understand syllables by having them clap the syllables in words as they pronounce them.
+They will be able to "feel" the syllables more easily in this way.
 You might want to try other movements as well.

-Students need to learn about syllables so they will be able to learn to read multi-syllable words.
-It is helpful for students to be able to listen and identify syllables in words, as they do in this exercise, before they are required to read them.
+Students need to learn about syllables so they will be able to learn to read multi -syllable words.
+It will be helpful for students to listen and identify syllables in words orally, as they do in this exercise, before they are asked to read them.